qHollow/search-github-repo/README.md

 # GitHub search repository
 ---
-I`s a simple app for search repositories on GitHub.
+It`s a simple app for search repositories on GitHub.

 ### Capabilities
 1. Search reposotories on GitHub
 1. Two pages.
 One of them for search, second for give more information.
+1. Load more repositories.
 1. View information about the selected repository:
   - name
   - owner